top of page

 INTRODUCTION

-The Mixed First Lineages emerged after the First Lineage of Naöhrad from Anahkólion.
-Although considered First Lineages, Juhl, Pólorh, Urhul, Thovar, and Reimthor are classified as mixed due to having two gods in their creation.
-However, the Thayad's Lineage is classified as a pure or native First Lineage because it was created solely by the goddess Thard.
-Regarding their position in the High Council of Kings or Naöhrad, as he himself called it, or their power over the Second and Third Lineages, there was no distinction, as all were respected as a First Lineage.
+The First Lineages, also known as the Mixed Lineages, emerged after the First Lineage of Naöhrad of Anahkólion.
+Although classified as First Lineages, Juhl, Pólorh, Urhul, Thovar, and Reimthor are considered mixed due to having two gods involved in their creation.
+However, the Thayad's Lineage is regarded as a pure or native First Lineage, as it was created solely by the goddess Thard.
+In terms of standing within the High Council of Kings, or the Naöhrad Council, as it was also called, or in regard to authority over the Second and Third Lineages, no distinction was made, and all were respected as a First Lineage.

 JUHL LINEAGE